 Interested in Jesus’ Judaism?
 The Bible History Daily post “Was Jesus a Jew?” includes the full article “What Price the Uniqueness of Jesus?: To wrench Jesus out of his Jewish world destroys Jesus and destroys Christianity.” by Anthony J. Saldarini as it originally appeared in Bible Review.

-“Was Jesus’ Last Supper a Seder? ” by Jonathan Klawans originally appeared in Bible Review, October 2001.
+“Was Jesus’ Last Supper a Seder?” by Jonathan Klawans originally appeared in Bible Review, October 2001.
+The article was first republished in Bible History Daily in October 2012.

 Jonathan Klawans is Professor of Religion at Boston University.
 He is the author of Josephus and the Theologies of Ancient Judaism (Oxford Univ.
 Press, 2012), Purity, Sacrifice, and the Temple: Symbolism and Supersessionism in the Study of Ancient Judaism (Oxford Univ.
 Press, 2005) and Impurity and Sin in Ancient Judaism (Oxford Univ.
 Press, 2000), which received the Salo Wittmayer Baron Prize for the best first book in Jewish studies.